Bethenny Frankel Gets Hammered On Her Sexual Past In Court

 “How many men have you had sex with?”
 Wallack said.

-Frankel responded that she thought about three.
-At that point, she revealed that she had, in fact, had a relationship with philanthropist and founder of Steel Partners Holdings, Warren Lichtenstein, something that many people had speculated about at the time.
+Frankel claimed the number to be somewhere around three.
+At that point, she revealed that she had, in fact, had a relationship with philanthropist and founder of Steel Partners Holdings, Warren Lichtenstein — something that many people had speculated upon at the time.

 “He was at some point someone you had a sexual relationship with?”
 Wallack asked Frankel.

-“Yes, I have had sex with him,” she responded, adding that she had visited him in Aspen, Colorado while she was still married and had just given birth to her daughter.
+“Yes, I have had sex with him,” she responded, adding that she had visited him in Aspen, Colorado, while she was still married — and had just given birth to her daughter.

 She then spoke about her relationship with Michael Cerussi, who she began dating in 2013.
 Finally, she moved on to Dennis Shields.
-The reality TV star dated Shields before he allegedly overdosed in August 2018.
+The reality TV star dated Shields before he allegedly overdosed in August of 2018.

-Wallack asked Frankel if she had ever seen Shields abuse drugs or if she knew if he had an addiction.
-She denied seeing any drug abuse or knowing about it.
+Wallack asked Frankel if she had ever seen Shields abuse drugs, or if she knew if he had an addiction.
+She denied seeing any drug abuse, or knowing about it.

-The 48-year-old has been struggling with the stressful custody process and she says that the drawn-out legal battle has had a negative effect on her relationship with her daughter, according to a separate Radar story.
+The 48-year-old has been struggling with the stressful custody process, and she says that the drawn-out legal battle has had a negative effect on her relationship with her daughter, according to a separate Radar Online story.
 She claims that Hoppy would use FaceTime calls to taunt her in front of her daughter.
 At the time, she knew it was bad, but she didn’t realize how damaging it was until the calls stopped.

 “Until something stops you don’t realize how traumatic and damaging it is,” Frankel said.
 “When that person is arrested, you’re sleeping better, you’re not stressed.
 You’re physically more psychological healthy.
 You’re not a wreck all the time.
 It’s like you can have a slightly normal life.”